thijse/MemoryVectorStore/README.md

 - Chunk Creator project, which extracts vectors from PDF files;
 - Sample Search project, which demonstrates how to perform similarity searches using the stored vectors.
 Each project has its own set of code and resources, allowing you to explore and understand the implementation details.

- This code is based on the blog post titled ["Vector Search with C#: A Practical Approach for Small Datasets."](https://crispycode.net/vector-search-with-c-a-practical-approach-for-small-datasets/)

 ## Code example

 First we need to make chunks of the original PDF and build the embedding vectors